 In New York state, the Niagara River watershed is 1225 square miles with 7 major tributaries, including Tonawanda Creek, Buffalo River, Smokes Creek, Scajaquada Creek, Cayuga Creek, Gill Creek, Fish Creek, and Two Mile Creek.
 The falls divide the river into two different ecosystems.
 Historically, the Upper Niagara was lined by marshes that provided feeding, breeding, and resting areas for abundant array of resident and migrating animals.
 Over 80 species of fish have been recorded, and the Niagara River continues to be a popular fishing hotspot.
 The Niagara Gorge and Lower River cradle a cornucopia of flora and fauna that thrive in the unique, varied conditions of the gorge.

 A number of islands dot the length of the Niagara River, including Squaw, Strawberry, Motor, Rattlesnake, Grand, Goat, and Navy Islands, as well as a number of smaller islands.
 Many of them have fascinating, or sad, histories.
 Bird Island, originally at the head of the river, was demolished and used to build the Bird Island Pier walkway.
 Black Rock, a natural landmark of the river, was also blasted to make way for the Erie Canal.
 The Buffalo Sewer Authority now occupies most of Squaw Island.
-Strawberry Island, originally almost 200 acres, was mined for gravel by the Army Corps and is now approximately 5 acres.
+Strawberry Island, originally almost 200 acres is now approximately 5 acres due to sand and gravel mining.
 It is also the site of an extensive habitat restoration and bank stabilization project.
 Navy Island narrowly escaped being the world headquarters for the United Nations.
 Now, Navy Island is a beautiful Canadian park with a pair of nesting bald eagles.